 Draft a thank you email within 24 hours of your interview.
 Send it to each person with whom you interviewed and personalize each one.
 See Sample thank you emails (PDF).

-The key to getting any job is establishing a rapport and intelligently explaining your credentials in an interview.
+The key to receiving a job offer is establishing a rapport with the interviewer(s), and intelligently explaining your credentials in an interview.
 Fortunately, this is a learned skill.
-Take advantage of CPD’s Mock Interview Program, where we pair you with Seattle University School of Law alumni attorneys in order to practice your interviewing skills, gain valuable feedback, and make connections with established local practitioners.
+Take advantage of CPD’s Alumni Mock Interview Program, where you will be paired with Seattle University School of Law alumni to practice your interviewing skills, gain valuable feedback, and make connections with established local practitioners.
+The Alumni Mock Interview Program typically takes place in mid-summer, prior to the start of On-Campus Interviews.

 Center for Professional Development

-Sullivan Hall 200
+Sullivan Hall, Suite 200

 901 12th Avenue